xnum/resume/resume.md

     - Redesigned core component from MVC to Layered Architecture to improve maintainability and testability.
     - Implemented gRPC plugin that could call RPC in a single process to reduce network latency or avoid context switching.
     - Investigated several production accidents. e.g., MySQL transaction deadlock issue, unexpected process crashing, L2/L3 network connectivity.
 Also wrote the corresponding postmortem.
+    - As a team manager, recruited two backend engineers and one frontend engineer, and collaborated on developing system management and customer dashboard projects.

 June 2018-May 2019